Embodiment-Induced Coordination Regimes in Tabular Multi-Agent Q-Learning: Results

-In this regime, prey rewards are highest under configurations that induce predator coordination failure, particularly IQL--CQL, while fully independent predator learning suppresses prey survival most effectively.
-These results indicate that increased prey mobility attenuates but does not eliminate the influence of learning structure, and that centralization provides diminishing returns when evasion dominates interaction dynamics.
+In this regime, prey rewards (Figure~\ref{fig:res_preyfast}(b)) are highest under configurations that induce predator coordination failure, particularly IQL--CQL, while fully independent predator learning suppresses prey survival most effectively.
+The failure of prey to convert their kinematic advantage into wins is explained by the best-response analysis in Section~\ref{subsec:results-f2}: it reflects reward-density asymmetry under co-adaptation, not an environmental bias: freshly trained prey facing frozen predators evade successfully even at base speed.
+These results indicate that increased prey mobility attenuates but does not eliminate the influence of learning structure, and that centralization yields its strongest relative improvements when predator coordination pressure is high while decentralized learning remains competitive when prey speed dominates.

-In several metrics, decentralized prey learning matches or exceeds centralized alternatives, indicating that centralization provides diminishing returns when prey mobility dominates the interaction dynamics.

-Across regimes, the relative advantage of centralized learning is strongly modulated by kinematic constraints.
-Centralization yields its strongest relative improvements over mismatched configurations when predator coordination pressure is high, while decentralized learning remains competitive when prey speed dominates.
-These results highlight an interaction between embodiment and coordination structure that is not captured by algorithm choice alone.